MorpheusAIs/Docs/Guides/Weight Maintenance Guide.md

 # Weight Maintenance Guide (Part of MRC31)

+## Introduction
-**Introduction:** The GitHub repository maintainer rewards contributions with weights, a crucial component of the protocol development.
+The GitHub repository maintainer rewards contributions with weights, a crucial component of the protocol development.
 Weights play a pivotal role in motivating ongoing development and collaboration, serving as an incentive mechanism that underpins the operational expansion of the protocol.

 The weight system ensures that contributions are not only recognized when developed but also maintained over time, providing a sustainable framework for growth and enhancement.
 It's essential for all participants in the past, present, and future to fully understand how this system works and how they can actively maintain their weights.
 This guide provides a comprehensive overview of the weight maintenance process, outlining clear steps to support the continued expansion and development of Morpheus.